 In 2015, the renewal of the research group for a three-year period was granted, allowing us to meet in Leuven, Berlin, and Helsinki.

-The research unit did not meet in 2019.
+The research unit did not meet in 2019, the meeting in 2020 did not take place.

 For 2018, the topic of our call for papers "The Syro-Anatolian Legacy" led to one session with 5 papers.
 The open call for papers made it possible to have two other (shorter) sessions, one dedicated to goddesses (Asherah and Anat) and one to textual and oral traditions.